callum-hart/mono/misc/documentation notes.md

 *figure {n} produces the same outcome*

 - Just like negation cascade no longer determines the winning style.
-- Just like negation the CSS property is set once for each variation; the variation being screen-size.
+- Just like negation the CSS property is set once for each variation; the variation here being screen-size.
 - And since overrides have been omitted, we no longer need to orchestrate the cascade, nor resort to specificity or importance to override unwanted styles.
 - We can gaurentee what the `font-size` will be at different screen-sizes.
 - We can gaurentee the `font-size` within a given breakpoint won't get overriden by another.

-**Universal entities**
+**Universals**

-- Elements that always look the same, regardless of where they are used.
+- Entities that always look the same, regardless of where they are used.
 - High usage - used frequently throughout project.
 A'la a common/global/core components.
 Examples: button, avatar, heading.
 - Styles are decoupled from their context - the same styles apply in every instance.